Special Branch (Hong Kong): 1980s and 1990s

 SB descriptions from 1983 did not mention its role of monitoring subversive activities due to the then ongoing Sino-British negotiations on returning Hong Kong back to China.
 In 1988, the SB stopped accepting new recruits.

 The Branch provided help in the Operation Yellowbird, rescuing student activists following the 1989 Tiananmen massacre.

 As the handover of Hong Kong was approaching, the Intelligence Wing was gradually dismissed, with the officials being settled in the United Kingdom after signing life-long non-disclosure agreements.
-The division was disbanded in 1995, prior to the transfer of the sovereignty of Hong Kong in 1997.
+The division was disbanded in 1995, prior to the transfer of sovereignty over Hong Kong in 1997.
 Units of SB were reassigned under the Security Wing (Department B) – Crime and Security.

-The Security Wing, on the other hand, was merged to the Crime and Security Department on 1 July 1995, and is now responsible for the VIP Protection Unit.
+The Security Wing, on the other hand, was merged to the Crime and Security Department on 1 July 1995, T and is now responsible for the VIP Protection Unit.
 It took charge for continuing the work of the SB.
 The Intelligence Wing was eliminated and all related information was deleted to prevent it from being transferred to Chinese hands, although some files were sent back to London.
-The RHKPF's Special Branch did not leave any record of their work, owing to their intelligence duties.
+The RHKP Special Branch did not leave any record of their work, owing to their intelligence duties.
 Some of them were turned over to the Hong Kong SAR government after it was established.

-Recent declassified documents showed that the RHKPF's Special Branch was infiltrated by the intelligence service of the government of the Republic of China during the Cold War.
+In 2012, declassified documents showed that the RHKP Special Branch was infiltrated by the intelligence service of the government of the Republic of China during the Cold War.

-RHKPF SB officers were involved in using the Victoria Road Detention Centre, known as "White House", to interrogate pro-KMT agents trying to bring explosive into mainland China through Hong Kong and pro-communist agitators in the 1960s.

 Organisation

 The Branch was consisted of two Wings: Intelligence Wing and Security Wing, and led by the Deputy Commissioner of Police, Senior Assistant Commissioner of Police, Assistant Commissioner of Police, and a Chief Superintendent of Police.
+It was formerly based at the Victoria Road Detention Centre.

 Eight divisions were established, handling political vetting, anti-terrorism, intelligence, espionage, bugging socialists in Hong Kong, and preventing spies from China.

+In 1986, it was documented by Michael Ng-Quinn that 70% of officers who are of senior rank in the SB were made up of expat officers.